Vasily Sokolovsky: Military career

 After World War II, Sokolovsky became the deputy commander-in-chief of the Soviet Forces in East Germany until July 3, 1946.
 On that day Sokolovsky was promoted to the rank of Marshal of the Soviet Union, and also made commander-in-chief of the Group of Soviet Forces in Germany and head of the Soviet Military Administration in Germany.
 His walking out of a meeting of the Allied Control Council on 20 March 1948 as the Soviet representative on that body effectively immobilized it from that date.
 In 1949 he became the Soviet Union's Deputy Minister of Defense, a position he held until 1952, when he was made the Chief of the General Staff.
 In 1960 Sokolovsky became the Inspector-General of the Ministry of Defense.
 He retained this position until his death in 1968.

 Sokolovsky became widely known in the West with the publication in 1962 of Military Strategy, a book that contained rare detail on Soviet thinking about war, particularly nuclear war.

-Sokolovsky was a key member of the Soviet war command during World War II and known as an excellent planner and exceptional military leader.
+Sokolovsky was a key member of the Soviet war command during World War II and known as an planner and military leader.
 He was particularly well-trusted by Marshal Georgy Zhukov.

 Sokolovsky died on May 10, 1968, at aged 70.
 The urn containing his ashes was buried in the Kremlin Wall Necropolis.

 Sokolovsky appears as a prominent figure in William T. Vollmann's 2005 National Book Award-winning novel, Europe Central.